dhvitOP/dyno-clone/README.md

 I am Wishing That Adamjr Will see this so please star it  [@adamjr](https://github.com/theADAMJR)
 # Preview
 https://dyno-clone.dhvitop.repl.co
+# Contact Us
+https://discord.gg/kBXYKyeWgC Join Discord and My username will be Dhvit
 ## Features
 This bot Also Supports Many Slash-Commands
 This Bot Supports :